cyberphone/doc/payments/review-secure-payment-confirmation.md

 payment handler, and using FIDO/WebAuthn as authenticator.

-By building the payment handler inside of the browser itself, the SPC could do the things that ordinary (transiently downloaded "untrusted"), web code cannot including not being hampered by the Same Origin Policy (SOP).
+By building the payment handler inside of the browser itself, the SPC could do the things that ordinary (transiently downloaded and "untrusted"), web code cannot including not being hampered by the Same Origin Policy (SOP).
 The latter is crucial for payments since a single payment resource (like a payment card) needs to be usable with any number of merchants.
 Not having to install or download anything is of course